kylpo/react-playbook/deep-dives/wip-enhancing-components.md

 Really, it comes down to whether you'd like this enhancement done inside a component's `render()` (i.e. runtime/dynamic) or not.

+Pros and Cons of each of the 4 options

 class decorators
 - [Exploring EcmaScript Decorators – Google Developers – Medium](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841)